Give us a call now for an immediate match with a local pro.

 Make sure you understand the details of any project before it begins.
 If HVAC repairs are required, have your provider list which parts require replacement and why.
 Confirm that your technician will clean and test the system after the repair to verify that everything works.
 When replacing your HVAC, ask the provider to explain the new energy efficiency, model, features, brand, and estimated installation time.
 Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-Always get estimates for HVAC service in writing before committing to a provider.
-A detailed quote should cover both labor and materials.
-Make sure you agree to all terms before signing a contract.
+Get a written proposal before HVAC work begins.
+A comprehensive quote includes both labor and material costs.
+Make sure you understand and agree to all terms before signing the contract.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians tend to be less busy during these times, which makes it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.
+Usually, it's best to schedule inspections in the spring and fall, as these times tend to be less busy.
+This also helps get your system ready for the summer and winter, when it probably sees the most use.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
 You could also consider getting a smart thermostat.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
-Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
+Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.